 In Norway, the Directorate of Health, in consultation with the Immigration Appeals Board, issued a guideline, "Rundskriv" IS-3/2003, which sets forth the criteria for health professionals in the preparation of reports addressing allegations of torture or other forms of extreme abuse/trauma.
-It is
+It is strange that the guidelines appear to be designed to assess the credibility of the health professional's assessment rather than set forth the framework for a clear communication of medical/psychological evidence of torture and expert clinical evaluation thereof.
+The criteria are as follows:

-- 1 Explanation of the health professional's extent of knowledge of the asylum case.
-Clarification of whether the asylum seeker's interview/application has been a central part of the diagnosis. - Date and Description of events.
-Identification of the source of the background information.
-2 - 3 Description of the patient's physical and/or psychological symptoms. - Specific and systematic description of the signs of psychological illness.
-4 - 5 Specific and systematic description of physical injuries.
-Such findings should be documented with photographs, or alternatively by drawings. - 6 Assessment of the connection between the trauma/injuries and the alleged traumatic events.
+- 1. Explanation of the health professional's extent of knowledge of the asylum case.
+Clarification of whether the asylum seeker's interview/application has been a central part of the diagnosis. - 2.
+Date and Description of events.
+Identification of the source of the background information. - 3.
+Description of the patient's physical and/or psychological symptoms. - 4.
+Specific and systematic description of the signs of psychological illness. - 5.
+Specific and systematic description of physical injuries.
+Such findings should be documented with photographs, or alternatively by drawings. - 6.
+Assessment of the connection between the trauma/injuries and the alleged traumatic events.

 The Norwegian guidelines set forth that the reports should not include opinions regarding the possibility of treatment in the country of origin or what the result of the asylum/immigration case should be.
 This complicates the pursuit of holistic analysis in torture cases.
 The Norwegian guidelines do not appear to seek assessment and documentation of the consequences of torture.
-Nor do they refer to any of the manuals developed for this purpose: the Istanbul Protocol (Manual on the Effective Investigation and Documentation of Torture and Other Cruel, Inhuman or Degrading Treatment of Punishment); the Guidelines for examination of survivors of torture, developed by the Medical Foundation; or A Health Professional's Guide to Medical and Psychological Evaluations of Torture, developed by "Physicians for Human Rights".
+Nor do they refer to any of the manuals developed for this purpose: the Istanbul Protocol (Manual on the Effective Investigation and Documentation of Torture and Other Cruel, Inhuman or Degrading Treatment of Punishment); the Guidelines for examination of survivors of torture, developed by the Medical Foundation; or A Health Professional's Guide to Medical and Psychological

+Evaluations of Torture, developed by "Physicians for Human Rights".
 The guide calls upon health professionals to correlate the degree of consistency between the history of acute and chronic physical symptoms and disabilities, with allegations of abuse.
 According to the manuals or guides described above health professionals are encouraged to correlate the degree of consistency between examination findings of the individual with knowledge of torture methods and their common after-effects used in a particular region.
 In addition, they should correlate the degree of consistency between the psychological findings and the alleged report of torture.